 You do not need to hire an attorney to go to mediation.
 You do, however, need a good mediator.
 If the mediator has no experience with homeowner association issues, you will be disappointed, whether you are the association board or whether you are the homeowner or other party.
 You need assistance when you're trying to resolve something by alternative dispute resolution from someone who is intimately familiar with the goings-on of associations and the goings-on of neighbors in them, and of contractors, employees, managers and others.
 You need someone who understands and knows the law regulating the associations and the owners.
 You need someone familiar with the rights and responsibilities of both parties, and it is especially helpful to work with someone who has had considerable experience solving association disputes, both in and out of the courts.

-I do not do litigation anymore, but I have in the past.
+I do not do litigation anymore.
 It is hard, I should say very hard, to satisfy anyone's interest in court that is involved in a homeowner association dispute is some kind.
 You really do not get the "voice" you so pine for and often you do not even get to tell the "whole" story.
 Needs other than dollars are rarely met in court.

 Mediation is a very experience.
 That's the beauty of it.
 That is the glory of it.
 You become part of the solution rather than remaining part of the problem.